mdang/world-of-tech/README.md

 >
 > What's an API and what role do they play for different types of companies

+- Why developers use 3rd party API's as opposed to their own
+- Why companies spend resources to create and maintain them

 ### Databases
 > 10 min
 >
 > What's a database and the differences between relational and NoSQL databases?

+There are many different instances of SQL databases, each with tiny differences amongst themselves.
+Here are the most popular:

+- PostgreSQL
+- MySQL
+- SQLite
+- Proprietary software like Oracle or Microsoft SQL Server

+Relational databases are dominant in the industry, so much that anything that not relational is lumped into NoSQL.

 ## Front-end Frameworks
 > 10 min